 The whole city is gorgeous and a perfect place for a city break, a long weekend in the city or a stop off on a trip down the Danube.
 You’ll love the city.

-Take a look at 12 of the most beautiful things to do in Budapest.
-You’re going to love your trip! 🇭🇺
+Take a look at some of the best things to do in Budapest.
+You’re going to love your trip!

 1.)
 See the Parliament Building

 Home to the parliament of Hungary, the Parliament Building is one of the iconic neo-gothic buildings in all of Europe.

 As soon as I saw it, I saw the similarities to the Houses of Parliament in London.
 It’s gorgeous.